 Lines 17-19.
-See Penalty in Lieu of Arbitrage Rebate on page 1.
+See Penalty in Lieu of Arbitrage Rebate, earlier.

-Part IV- Late Payments
+Part IV - Late Payments

 Line 20.
 Under the current regulations, in order to qualify for a waiver of penalty, a failure to pay must not be due to willful neglect.
 Attach an explanation of the failure and the basis for concluding that the failure is not due to willful neglect.
+See Rev. Proc.
+2005-40 for more information.